lukadog/udacity-self-driving-lane-line/writeup_template.md

 [//]: # (Image References)

-[image1]: ./examples/color_selection.png "Grayscale"
+[image1]: ./examples/color_selection.png
-[image1]: ./examples/blurred_image.png "Grayscale"
+[image2]: ./examples/blurred_image.png
-[image1]: ./examples/edge_image.png "Grayscale"
+[image3]: ./examples/edge_image.png
-[image1]: ./examples/grayscale.png "Grayscale"
+[image4]: ./examples/grayscale.png
-[image1]: ./examples/lane_image.png "Grayscale"
+[image5]: ./examples/lane_image.png
-[image1]: ./examples/lane_line.png "Grayscale"
+[image6]: ./examples/lane_line.png
-[image1]: ./examples/ROI_image.png "Grayscale"
+[image7]: ./examples/ROI_image.png
 ---

 ### Reflection

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.

+Step 1: Color filter image.

+The color selection is performed to remove the background that is in different color from the lanes.

+![alt text][image1]

+Step 2: Convert the RGB image into grayscale.

+![alt text][image1]

+Grayscale is performed to convert the color image to grayscale image.
+This is to prepare for the edge detection in subsequent steps.

+Step 3: Blur the image.

+Use Gaussian kernel to blur the image, this is to remove the sharp noises that may affect the edge detection result.

+Step 4: Edge detection.

+Use Canny kernel to detect the edges.
+Those edges can be later on used for line detection.

+Step 5: ROI image selection.

+Only keep the bottom part of the image where the pavement is usually be so the noises outside the pavement are not considered in the hough transform.

+Step 6.
+Hough transform

+Hough tranform is performed to detect the straight lines.

+Step 7.
+Lane detection by averaging the detected lines.

+Toom many lines might be detected in the hough transform, an average operation was performed to reduce the line into two: left line and right line.

+Step 8.
+Draw the lines on blank image with green color and thickness = 10

+Step 9.
+Overlay the line image with original image to show the final result

-First, I converted the images to grayscale, then I ....
+converted the images to grayscale, then I ....

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...